adambard/learnxinyminutes-docs/perl6-pod.html.markdown

 ## Block Structures

 As mentioned earlier, Pod documents are specified using directives, which are used to delimit blocks of textual content and declare optional [configuration information](#configuration-data).
 Every directive starts with an equals sign (`=`) in the first column.
 The content of a document is specified within one or more blocks.
 Every Pod block may be declared in any of three equivalent forms: delimited style, paragraph style, or abbreviated style.

-Up to this point, we only used the abbreviated style for the block types (e.g., `=head1`, `=para`, `=comment`, `=item`, etc).
+Up to this point, we have only used the abbreviated style for the block types (e.g., `=head1`, `=para`, `=comment`, `=item`, etc).

 ### Abbreviated Blocks